oxiez/melpa-vis/README.md

 ![Dark Mode Visualization](./img/galaxy.png)

 ## Instructions
+A live version is available at: https://nfusionz.github.io/melpa-vis/

-Download the necessary data files from `melpa.org/archive.json` and `melpa.org/download_counts.json` into the `dist` folder.
+If you wish to run it locally, download the necessary data files from `melpa.org/archive.json` and `melpa.org/download_counts.json` into the `dist` folder.
 Then, run

 ```
 npm install